DON'T COMMIT TO ANY THEATRE SPACE UNTIL YOU READ THIS

-We have a number of slots in 2014 for theatre companies which are going from only £110 per night or from £495 per week for public performances of your theatre production.
-We will also consider 70/30 splits or 50/50 splits for certain productions.
+We have a number of slots in 2018/19 for theatre companies which are going from only £110 per night or from £495 per week for public performances of your theatre production.
+We will also consider splits for certain productions.
 We also do special one night hires at £60 for new writing or new theatre companies (with restrictions)

 Call 0208 694 1888 to find out more

 10am - 4pm (£45 per day) £35 per day for theatre companies who are doing productions with us

 The above rates are for rehearsals or auditions - any filming (not connected with an audition) or performance or public meeting / workshops is charged at £100 per day.

 We will not hire the venue for religious services or prayer meetings as we are not licenced for such activity.